Liberal Party (Australia, 1909): Foundation

-The Liberal Party, also known as the Commonwealth Liberal Party, was founded between three conferences on 25–27 May 1909.
-The party was a merger, or Fusion, of at least three political parties operating at federal level at the time: Protectionist Party, Anti-Socialist Party and the Western Australian Party.
+The Liberal Party was founded between three conferences on 25–27 May 1909.
+The party was a merger, or Fusion, of the Protectionist Party and Anti-Socialist Party.
 These parties, although sharing different ideologies and policies, merged to form a single non-Labor opposition.
-The party merger was voted with few in attendance being opposed to it.
-The most prominent being William Lyne.
+The party merger was voted with few in attendance opposing it.
+The most prominent opponent was William Lyne.
 Alfred Deakin was voted leader unanimously.

 The Liberal Party was formed in response to Labor forming its second government under Andrew Fisher in 1908.
 Under considerable pressure from middle- and upper-class interests, Alfred Deakin, the leader of the Protectionists, and Joseph Cook, leader of the Anti-Socialists, joined forces in order to counter Labor's growing popularity.
 In 1909, the two parties at a meeting in Melbourne's Parliament House agreed to merge into a single party, based on a shared anti-Labor platform.
 Deakin was the new party's first leader, with Cook as deputy leader.
 The merger didn't sit well with several of the more liberal Protectionists, who defected to Labor or sat as independents.

 Between them, the Protectionists and Anti-Socialists held a majority of seats on the floor of the House of Representatives.
 As a result, the newly merged party used its numbers to force Fisher to hand power to Deakin.
 However, the Liberals were defeated by Labor at the 1910 election, which saw Labor with an elected majority in both houses, the first federal occurrence for a party.